 - 1. If an examination or test is administered using online surveillance3 or online proctoring4, the examination board may set further rules and conditions for online (proctored) assessment. - 2.
-Further information and detailed rules on online assessment can be found on the university's website.
+Further information and detailed rules on online assessment can be found on the university's website: www.utwente.nl/remote-exams/students/.